notanshb/fash-recc/README.md

 # Fashion Recommender System

 This project is a Fashion Recommender System that uses a pre-trained ResNet50 model to extract features from images and recommend similar fashion items.
-The system allows users to upload an image and receive recommendations for similar items based on the uploaded image.
+The system interacts with user via a streamlit app where users can upload an image of their choice and receive recommendations for 5 most similar items based on the uploaded image.

 ## Getting Started